 - Please call the Center at 402-905-3490.

-- When the post-operative instructions are completely followed, we will treat complications directly resulting from the surgery.
+- We will treat complications directly resulting from the surgery.

 - If you have any questions or concerns directly related to the surgery during the recovery time period, please do not hesitate to contact our Center at 402-905-3490.